 Another file of FCC approval of the device comes with images of the device that shows us the rear and front panel view including the dual rear camera setup that we have already seen in the TENAA listing of the device.
 The FCC listing further comes with some tests with the device and confirms that it will have connectivity options like 4G LTE with VoLTE, Bluetooth 4.2 LE, WiFi and other options as well.

-The TENAA listings for the device previously confirms that it will feature a 5.5-inch OLED Full-HD display with 1080 × 1920 pixels resolution and is powered by a 2.39GHz/1.69GHz Octa-Core processor. it comes with two variant with one having 3GB RAM and 32GB of inbuilt storage capacity while the second one having 4GB RAM and 64GB of inbuilt storage capacity.
+The TENAA listings for the device previously confirm that it will feature a 5.5-inch OLED Full-HD display with 1080 × 1920 pixels resolution and is powered by a 2.39GHz/1.69GHz Octa-Core processor. it comes with two variants with one having 3GB RAM and 32GB of inbuilt storage capacity while the second one has 4GB RAM and 64GB of inbuilt storage capacity.
 The device also supports a MicroSD card slot supporting up to 256GB of expandable storage.
-The device runs on the Android 7.1.1 Nougat OS out of the box and is expected to support Hybrid Dual-SIM option.
+The device runs on the Android 7.1.1 Nougat OS out of the box and is expected to support the Hybrid Dual-SIM option.

 It features a dual rear camera having 13-megapixel + 5-megapixel cameras with dual-tone LED flash and it also comes with a 16-megapixel front camera with LED flash as well.
-It is backed up by a 2850mAh battery and connectivity options available are 4G VoLTE, Wi-Fi 802.11ac (2.4 + 5GHz), Bluetooth v 4.2, GPS, NFC and USB Type-C. It measures 152.4 × 74.7 × 7.9 mm and weights 178 grams.
-A fingerprint scanner is available in the physical home button on the front.
-Color options available are black and gold.
+It is backed up by a 2850mAh battery and connectivity options available are 4G VoLTE, Wi-Fi 802.11ac (2.4 + 5GHz), Bluetooth v 4.2, GPS, NFC and USB Type-C. It measures 152.4 × 74.7 × 7.9 mm and weighs 178 grams.
+A fingerprint scanner is available with the physical home button on the front.
+The colour options available are black and gold.